The Freedom of Information Act (FOIA), 5 U.S.C. (United States Code) § 552, was enacted in 1966 and generally provides that:

 The federal FOIA does not provide access to records held by state or local government agencies, or by private businesses or individuals.
 Most states, and some local jurisdictions, have their own laws about access to state and local records.

-Consult the Making a Request link if you plan to make a FOIA request to the Federal Trade Commission.
+Consult the Making a Request section if you plan to make a FOIA request to the Federal Trade Commission.
 You may be able to access the information you need on the Internet without making a FOIA request.
 Before making a FOIA request, you should browse our FOIA Reading Room and search the ftc.gov website.
 Both contain many documents that are available to the public.

 What's New With FOIA?